xiaojiou176/HuskyApply/README.md

 > **HuskyApply — Personal Practice Project (Non-Commercial)**
 >
 > Solo project, recently open-sourced for portfolio review.
-Hand-written code; no AI-generated sources.
 > English-only repository with no proprietary data or secrets.
 > This repository is entirely authored by me - no third-party vendors or team contributions.